hashicorp/terraform-provider-hcp/docs/resources/waypoint_add_on_definition.md

 Optional:

-- `user_editable` (Boolean) Whether the variable is editable by the user creating an add-on
+- `user_editable` (Boolean) Whether the variable is editable by the user creating an add-on.
+If options are provided, then the user may only use those options, regardless of this setting.